 The Group uses cash flow hedges to mitigate its exposure to changes in cash flows attributable to currency fluctuations associated with certain forecasted transactions, including purchases of raw materials, finished goods and services denominated in non-functional currencies, the receipt of interest and principal on intercompany loans denominated in non-functional currencies and the payment of interest and principal on debt issuances in non-functional currencies.
 Effective changes in the fair value of these cash flow hedging instruments are recognised as a component of other reserves on the consolidated statement of financial position.
 The effective changes are then recognised within the line item on the consolidated income statement that is consistent with the nature of the underlying hedged item in the period that the forecasted purchases or payments impact earnings.
-Any changes in the fair value of these cash flow hedges that are the result of ineffectiveness are recognised immediately in the line item on the consolidated income statement that is consistent with the nature of the underlying hedged item.
+Any changes in the fair value of these cash flow hedging in the line item on the consolidated income statement that is consistent with the line item on the consolidated income statement that is consistent with the line item on the consolidated income statement that is consistent with the line item on the consolidated income statement that is consistent with the line item on the consolidated income statement that is consistent with the line item on the consolidated income statement that is consistent with the line item on the consolidated income statement that is consistent with the nature of the underlying hedged item.